lshapz/sinatra-integrating-models-walkthrough-web-0916/README.md

 ## Using a Model in the Controller

 In order to use the model we've created in our controller we need to connect the two.
 To do this, we'll use the `require_relative` keyword to bring in the code from the model we've created.
-At the top of `app.rb`, add `require_relative "models/textanalyzer.rb"`.
+At the top of `app.rb`, add* `require_relative "models/textanalyzer.rb"`.
 This now gives us the ability to create new instances of the TextAnalyzer class from within our controller.
+*HTK already added for you in the lesson

 Now, let's take the data from `params[user_text]` (in the `post '/' do` route) and feed it into a new instance of the`TextAnalyzer` class: